June 16, 2020

 Mostly in electronics, products are often sold for 3 to 5 times the cost to make them.
 Every 1 penny you can save on cost, will make your product up to 5 pennies more affordable for the end-user.

-In this article, I will show you how to reduce production costs, mostly for electronics, through better engineering, without sacrificing quality.
+In this article, I will show you how to reduce production costs, cost saving ideas for manufacturing, mostly for electronics, through better engineering, without sacrificing quality.

 4 Ways to make your company more profitable

 Profitability is the primary concern for any business.
 Simply put, there are 4 ways you can increase your profitability.

 - Lower overhead

 Selling more and raising prices are marketing and sales-related.
 The lower overhead depends for a large part on your head-count.
 But reducing costs is something where we as engineers can really contribute especially when it comes to electronics.

 If you are short on time, here is a video summary of these cost saving ideas for manufacturing.
 You can find more details and examples in the article!

 - 1. Use Off The Shelf (OTS) Components to Design Your Product